-In most cases the client is considered disabled for an initial period of they can not return to their prior occupation.
-In most policies, the definition of disability changes after a 2 year period of time and a client is only considered disabled if they can not engage in any occupation.
+In most cases, you are considered disabled for an initial period if you cannot return to your prior occupation.
+In most policies, the definition of disability changes after a two-year period, and you are considered disabled only if you cannot engage in any occupation.

-Those of you who have been denied contractual disability benefits which were not endorsed by an employer may have a cause of action against the insurance company for Bad Faith based on their conduct in intentionally and wrongfully denying your benefit.
-Those of you who have ERISA type policies are limited to suit for the payment of back benefits with interest and the possibility of obtaining an attorney fee award, where your benefit has been wrongfully denied.
+If you have been denied contractual disability benefits which were not endorsed by an employer, you may have a cause of action against the insurance company for bad faith based on their conduct in intentionally and wrongfully denying your benefit.
+However, ERISA-type policies are limited to suit for the payment of back benefits, with interest.
+It is possible to obtain an attorney fee award where benefits have been wrongly denied.

-Generally, the Statute of Limitations for Disability Insurance cases is 4 years from the initial date of denial of benefits; however, Pennsylvania and Federal Law permits the insurance carrier to shorten this period of time in the actual contract, therefore it is imperative that if you have been denied benefits that you obtain a copy of your contract to determine the precise statute of limitations applicable to your case.
+Generally, the statute of limitations for Disability Insurance cases is four years from the initial date of denial of benefits; however, Pennsylvania and federal law permit the insurance carrier to shorten this period of time in the contract.
+Once again, it is important that you obtain a copy of your contract to determine the precise statute of limitations applicable to your case.

-There can be numerous and complex issues in these types of cases, including the interaction with the receipt of Personal Injury awards, Workers Compensation, and Social Security disability to name a few.
-If you are receiving a settlement or benefits, the carrier may be entitled to some portion of your settlement, or is entitled to reduce or offset your benefit.
+There can be numerous and complex issues in these types of cases, including the interaction with the receipt of personal Injury awards, workers' compensation benefits and Social Security Disability to name a few.
+If you are receiving a settlement or benefits, the carrier may be entitled to some portion of your settlement, or entitled to reduce or offset your benefit.
 Again every case and every policy has different terms, so it is in your best interest to obtain a copy of your policy and have it reviewed by QR if you think you have been wrongfully denied benefits.
 To schedule a consultation with our Greensburg lawyers, call 888-534-6016 or complete our online form.

 For more information, please visit: A Summary: Long-Term And Short-Term Disability.